Poesten Kill: The Poestenkill Gorge Today

 There are two access points located on each side of the river.
-A private company has a small power station that still produces electricity from hydro power on the north side of the river that was built in the 1950s and used turbines inside the remains of the concrete foundation of the old industrial mills.
-A gate blocked the entrance to this access point but since has been removed.
-This road existed since the 1870s but had been closed off in the 1990s when the city of Troy discontinued maintenance of this park even though it still owns the land.
+A private company has a small power station that still produces electricity from hydropower on the north side of the river that was built in the 1950s and used turbines inside the remains of the concrete foundation of the old industrial mills.
+A gate blocked the entrance to this access point but it since has been removed.
+This road existed since the 1870s but had been closed off in the 1990s when the city of Troy discontinued maintenance of this park, even though it still owns the land.
 This road leads to a small dirt path tangled with saplings and roots along old industrial remains from the Marshall Factories.
-This dirt path is where the bridge access road used to be due to the lack of any full grown trees and a clearing.
-The path splits into two paths, one leading towards the sublime foundation of an old mill with one brick archway standing.
-Along the northern riverbank, there is obvious stone bricks, shale from mill foundations, clay bricks from the old mill inscribed “Bleau”, and steel rods from where bridges and walkways used to traverse and cross the gorge.
+This dirt path is where the bridge access road used to be, due to the lack of any full-grown trees and a clearing.
+The path splits into two, one leading towards the sublime foundation of an old mill with one brick archway standing.
+Along the northern riverbank are stone bricks, shale from mill foundations, clay bricks from the old mill inscribed “Bleau”, and steel rods from where bridges and walkways used to traverse and cross the gorge.
 The bricks inscribed “Bleau” were made in a brick factory in Mechanicville across the Hudson and used to make up a mill from the 1700s.

-Walking along the riverbank provides no sure footing due to the deposits of rubble and driftwood along the banks.
-An interesting sight is the rock walls of the waterfalls that indicate all dirt and clay has been washed away by the constant barrage of water.
-During the spring, melt water and a lack of dam upstream causes the water to flow much more violently, discharging water faster and preventing access to most of the waterfall riverbanks.
-During the winter, the colder weather along with snow cover much of the surrounding banks, and a thick layer of ice forms across the river.
+Walking along the riverbank provides no adequate places for footing due to the deposits of rubble and driftwood along the banks.
+One of the sights is the rock walls of the waterfalls that indicate all dirt and clay have been washed away by the constant barrage of water.
+During the spring, the melting water and a lack of a dam upstream cause the water to flow much more violently.
+The discharging water is fast and prevents access to most of the waterfall riverbanks.
+During the winter, the colder weather brings snow cover to much of the surrounding banks, and a thick layer of ice forms across the river.
 When summer comes, most of the ice from winter has melted and the lower river discharge exposes the banks finally.
-Students from RPI and the community surrounding the area often come to the gorge to take a drip and to relax during the hot summer days.
+Students from RPI and the community surrounding the area often come to the gorge to take a drip and relax during the hot summer days.